 Data from NASA's GRACE and GRACE Follow-On satellites show that Antarctica has been losing mass since 2002.
 The GRACE mission concluded science operations in June 2017.
 GRACE Follow-On began data collection in June 2018, and is now continuing the mass change data record for Antarctica.

-This dataset contains the Antarctic mass time series generated from the GRACE JPL RL05M data.
-The time series is a 1-dimensional time series of averaged over the Antarctic continent from GRACE expressed in ice mass (Gt).
-1 mm of equivalent sea level rise equals 360 Gt of ice mass.
-The time series starts in May 2002 to present, with a lag of up to 4 months.
-An animation of spatial variations can be found here.
-These data are available in ASCII format (Reference: Watkins et al., 2015, doi: 10.1002/2014JB011547.).
+This dataset contains the Antarctic mass time series generated from the GRACE and GRACE Follow-On JPL RL06Mv2 data, which includes the latest data processing improvements.
+The 1-dimensional time series of ice mass averaged over the Antarctic continent from GRACE and GRACE Follow-On is expressed in equivalent ice mass (Gt).
+1 mm of sea level equivalent equals approximately 360 Gt of ice.
+The time series starts in April 2002, and is continuously updated as more data are collected, with a lag of up to 2 months.